Frequently Asked Questions

 Will I be delayed in graduating from BU if I attend CGS?

-No. Completion of our curriculum places you at the half way point towards a BU degree.
+No. Completion of our program places you at the half way point towards a BU degree.
 You will take one elective each semester* in another BU school or college to explore and start accruing credits towards your intended major.
-That way, when you continue to one of the eight degree-granting colleges junior year, you’ll be taking courses at the same level as the peers in your major.
+That way, when you continue to one of the nine degree-granting colleges junior year, you’ll be taking courses at the same level as the peers in your major.
 Visit the Pathways to a Degree here.

 Please note that degrees in Engineering (ENG), select programs in the College of Health and Rehabilitation Sciences: Sargent College (SAR), and some physical science majors in College of Arts and Sciences (CAS) may take longer.